Largo Woodruff: Career

-After relocating to New York, Woodruff was hired as a dancer in an off-Broadway theatrical production, and also began acting in commercials, appearing in television advertisements for A&W Root Beer, Kraft Foods, and Ruffles.
+After relocating to New York, Woodruff was hired as a dancer in an off-Broadway theatrical production, and also began acting in television commercials, appearing in advertisements for A&W Root Beer, Kraft Foods, Mounds Candy and Ruffles.
 She had minor bit parts in Fingers (1978) and Woody Allen's Stardust Memories (1980).
 Also in 1980, she appeared in an ABC Afterschool Special entitled "Stoned."
 Her first major feature film role was as Liz Duncan in Tobe Hooper's slasher film The Funhouse (1981), filmed in Miami.
 She also appeared in the controversial television drama film The Choice (1981) opposite Susan Clark and Mitchell Ryan, which followed a young woman who undergoes an abortion.
 The same year, she had a leading role in the television film Bill, a biopic about Bill Sackter starring Mickey Rooney and Dennis Quaid.
 She reprised her role for the film's sequel, Bill: On His Own (1983).

 In 1986, Woodruff appeared in a supporting role in the rape and revenge film The Ladies Club, and in 1990 had a role in Perry Mason: The Case of the Poisoned Pen.
 She subsequently appeared in the television film Bare Essentials (1991) and Taking the Heat (1993).
 Woodruff had a minor role in the 1999 drama film My Last Love, and subsequently appeared in a bit part in the horror film Jeepers Creepers 2 (2003).